-If you have a baby or toddler not eating because they can only focus on one food, or food group, this first trick is just for you.
+If you have a baby or toddler not eating because they can only focus on one food, or food group, this picky eating trick is just for you.

 If your little one loves fruit as much as ours, it’s time to hide your fruit.